Silver-Connection/sico-web-helpers/docs/datatables.md

 ```

-## Configuartion
+## Configuration

-The wrapper and datatables use the same configuartion object.
+The wrapper and datatables use the same configuration object.
 We have just extended it with the following top level options.

 | Option | Type | Description |
 |-|-|-|